Translation quiver varieties: Torus action

 hence

 where $\Gr(n,r)$ is the Grassmannian parametrizing $r$-dimensional quotients of an $n$-dimensional space.
-Note that if $*\in\cO$ (and $\bv\ne e_*$), then the above sum runs over all~$\br$ with $r_*=0$.
 Using the above formula we can recursively express $[\cM_{*,0_\cO}(\bv)]$ as a linear combination (with coefficients that are Tate motivic classes) of $[\cM_*(\bu)]$ with $\bu\le\bv$.